Turao/Turao/interview-questions.md

 ## Business & Product

-- What do you think it's the company/product's main obstacle(s)? (a.k.a. what is preventing from growing / growing even more)?
+- What do you think are the company/product's main obstacles (a.k.a. what is preventing it from growing / growing even more?)
-- What are the company plans for this product for the next year?
+- What are the company's plans for this product for the next year?
 And for the next 5 years (long-term vision)?
 - What is the best part of your product?
 - How do you assess between quality and speed (time-to-market)?
 When do you pick one over the other?

 ## Job Offering

 - Why me?
-How does my profile fits this offering?
+How does my profile fit this offering?
 - Will I be working abroad (i.e. from Brazil) or should I relocate to another location?
   - If relocating, which costs are covered by the company?
-Are there any relocation costs - not covered by the company - I should be aware of?
+Are there any relocation costs - not covered by the company - that I should be aware of?
 - What's the pay range?
   - Other than base compensation: Are there any perks, benefits, equity, ...?
-    - For private companies: is there any profit sharing (and if so, what's the median)?
+    - For private companies: Is there any profit sharing (and if so, what's the median)?
 - What would be my main responsibilities?

 ## Projects

 ### Microservices
 - Do projects follow some kind of template?
-How do you avoid an evergrowing list of programming languages, frameworks, concepts in general... (and if this is something you worry about).
+How do you avoid an ever-growing list of programming languages, frameworks, concepts in general... (and if this is something you worry about).
 - How much freedom do teams get when developing their solutions/microservices?
 - How many microservices per team?
 - How many engineers per project on average?
 How many projects per quarter/half?